kshitijgoel007/MatX/public/cpm-cmake/README.md

 You can use `CPM_SOURCE_CACHE` on GitHub Actions workflows [cache](https://github.com/actions/cache) and combine it with ccache, to make your CI faster.
 See the [wiki](https://github.com/cpm-cmake/CPM.cmake/wiki/Caching-with-CPM.cmake-and-ccache-on-GitHub-Actions) for more info.

+The directory where the version for a project is stored is by default the hash of the arguments to `CPMAddPackage()`.
+If for instance the patch command uses external files, the directory name can be set with the argument `CUSTOM_CACHE_KEY`.

 ### CPM_DOWNLOAD_ALL

 If set, CPM will forward all calls to `CPMFindPackage` as `CPMAddPackage`.
 This is useful to create reproducible builds or to determine if the source parameters have all been set correctly.
 This can also be set as an environmental variable.
+This can be controlled on a per package basis with the `CPM_DOWNLOAD_<dependency name>` variable.

 ### CPM_USE_LOCAL_PACKAGES

 CPM can be configured to use `find_package` to search for locally installed dependencies first by setting the CMake option `CPM_USE_LOCAL_PACKAGES`.

 If the option `CPM_LOCAL_PACKAGES_ONLY` is set, CPM will emit an error if the dependency is not found locally.
 These options can also be set as environmental variables.

 In the case that `find_package` requires additional arguments, the parameter `FIND_PACKAGE_ARGUMENTS` may be specified in the `CPMAddPackage` call.
 The value of this parameter will be forwarded to `find_package`.

+Note that this does not apply to dependencies that have been defined with a truthy `FORCE` parameter.
+These will be added as defined.

+### CPM_USE_NAMED_CACHE_DIRECTORIES

+If set, CPM use additional directory level in cache to improve readability of packages names in IDEs like CLion.
+It changes cache structure, so all dependencies are downloaded again.
+There is no problem to mix both structures in one cache directory but then there may be 2 copies of some dependencies.
+This can also be set as an environmental variable.

 ## Local package override